Durrie Station: History

-Kidman acquired Durrie in 1913 when he bought it from the Naughton Brothers.
-Durrie adjoined Monkira and Bluff Stations which were both already owned by Kidman.
+Sidney Kidman acquired Durrie in 1913 when he bought it from the Naughton Brothers.
+Durrie adjoined Monkira and Bluff Stations, both already owned by Kidman.

-The area was struck by drought from 1913 to early 1915 resulting in the deaths of huge numbers of stock.
+The area was struck by drought from 1913 to early 1915, resulting in the deaths of huge numbers of stock.
 Kidman estimated that he lost 60,000 head on his properties in the Channel Country like Durrie, Diamantina Lakes, Durham Downs, Morney Plains and Carrawilla.

-Airmail delivery to remote properties in outback South Australia, New South Wales and Queensland commenced in 1949.
-Durrie along with other remote properties including Mungerannie, Clifton Hills, Glengyle, Davenport Downs, Morney Plains, Mount Leonard, Mulka, Cordillo Downs, Tanbar, Durham Downs, Nappa Merrie, Lake Pure and Naryilco were also on the route.
+Airmail delivery to remote properties in outback South Australia, New South Wales, and Queensland commenced in 1949.
+Durrie, along with other remote properties including Mungerannie, Clifton Hills, Glengyle, Davenport Downs, Morney Plains, Mount Leonard, Mulka, Cordillo Downs, Tanbar, Durham Downs, Nappa Merrie, Lake Pure and Naryilco were also on the route.

 After heavy rains in 1950 the Diamantina floodwaters reached records levels and the homestead was inundated.
-The McAuley family who were living at the homestead had to seek higher ground.
-The family camped on a nearby sand-hill for a week until the floodwaters receded.
+The McAuley family, who were living at the homestead, had to seek higher ground, and camped on a nearby sandhill for a week until the floodwaters receded.